 Beginning as a singer-songwriter, this is the tree from which the creative branches of Terry's life have grown.
 He has continued writing and recording throughout the years and defines his life in terms of creativiity and expression.
 Some of his work is available for you to see, listen to or read on this site.
-Terry did something unusual for those seeking success in the music industry, when he was on the edge of a major deal with Portrait Records through Hall of Fame Songwriter George David Weiss, he backed away.
+Terry did something unusual for those seeking success in the music industry, when he was on the edge of a major deal with Portrait Records through Hall of Fame Songwriter George David Weiss, he walked away.
 This was 1978 and he had been married and had a son and family became the focus of his life.
 As well, he had found a job teaching Music Production and Entertainment Contracts in a college and he loved that as well.
-After 10 years chasing the dream Terry knew that an opportunity was not a guarantee of anything.
+After 10 years chasing the music dream Terry knew that an" opportunity" was not a guarantee of anything.
 There would have been the artistic satisfaction of working with someone like George David Weiss,( What A Wonderful World, Can't Help Falling In Love, Lullaby of Birdland, The Lion Sleeps Tonight and many others) but it was not enough to make him give up the life he had so recently found and move to NYC.
 40 years later with 3 children and 2 grandchildren and hundreds of former students that he is still in touch with, it still looks like the right decision.
-He was not completely quiet durning those years, he wrote children's songs and toured Canada with the top children's TV Personality.
+He was not completely quiet during those years, he wrote children's songs and toured Canada with the top children's TV Personality.
 He led a group of prominent Canadian Songwriters to start the Songwriters Association of Canada, and he managed a few artists one of which he still manages today.

 And yes, he did some writing during those years, but not much.
 And yes he did some recording, but not much again.
 But once Terry retired in 2011 he turned his attention to writing and recording again and, it took a few years, but he is now as prolific as he was when he was pursuing his career full time.
 You can hear the new songs, and a couple of older ones on the Looking West Music page.